 Intercontinental Specialty Fats Sdn.
 Bhd.
-(ISF) is one of the leading palm specialty oils & fats manufacturers with refining and downstream processing facilities with factories located in Peninsular Malaysia.
+(ISF) is one of the leading specialty oils & fats manufacturers with refining and downstream processing facilities with factories located in Peninsular Malaysia.

-We specialise in producing quality grade palm specialty oils & fats to cater to the needs of our global customers.
-Besides having the edge of being close to the raw material supplies, we are concerned about the potential long-term environmental and social impacts caused by our palm oil production.
+We specialise in producing high-quality palm specialty oils and fats to meet the needs of our global customers.
+In addition to having the advantage of being close to raw material supplies, we are committed to responsible governance practices to ensure the sustainability of our operations.
+We are deeply concerned about the potential long-term environmental and social impacts caused by palm oil production and have implemented robust governance frameworks to address these challenges, including compliance with industry standards, stakeholder engagement, and continuous monitoring of our environmental and social performance.